bhushantile20/Bizmetric_Bhushan/README.md

 DB :folder cotnains the database related questions

-oop: folderr contains the all the questions which i done with oops concepts
+oop: folder contains the all the questions which i done with oops concepts

 FH :folder contains all the questions related to file operations